Hudson River: Lower Hudson River

 Afterward, leaving the Hudson Highlands, the river enters Haverstraw Bay, the widest point of the river at 3.5 mi wide.
 Shortly thereafter, the river forms the Tappan Zee and flows under the Tappan Zee Bridge, which carries the New York State Thruway between Tarrytown and Nyack in Westchester and Rockland Counties respectively.
 At the state line with New Jersey the west bank of the Hudson enters Bergen County.
 The Palisades are large, rocky cliffs along the west bank of the river; also known as Bergen Hill at their lower end in Hudson County.

 Further south the east bank of the river becomes Yonkers and then the Riverdale neighborhood of the Bronx in New York City.
-South of the confluence of the Hudson and Spuyten Duyvil Creek, the east bank of the river becomes Manhattan.
-The river is sometimes still called the North River at this point.
+South of the confluence of the Hudson and Spuyten Duyvil Creek (subsumed by the Harlem River Ship Canal connecting to the Harlem River), the east bank of the river becomes Manhattan.
+The river is sometimes still called the North River from this point south.
 The George Washington Bridge crosses the river between Fort Lee and the Washington Heights neighborhood of Manhattan.

 The Lincoln Tunnel and the Holland Tunnel also cross under the river between Manhattan and New Jersey.
 South of the Battery, the river proper ends, meeting the East River to form Upper New York Bay, also known as New York Harbor.
-Its outflow continues through the Narrows between Brooklyn and Staten Island, under the Verrazzano Bridge, and into Lower New York Bay and the Atlantic Ocean.
+Its outflow continues through the Narrows between Brooklyn and Staten Island, under the Verrazzano Bridge, and into Lower New York Bay, Gravesend Bay, and the Atlantic Ocean through the Hudson Canyon.